dzakyputra/dzakyputra-com/content/_index.md

 I also did some writing in my <a href="https://medium.com/@dzakyputra" target="_blank">Medium</a>.
 Most of them are tech tutorials, but I want to try fiction next time🤞🏼.

 ## These are articles that I wrote:
+- ✍🏼 <a href="https://levelup.gitconnected.com/how-i-built-an-ai-powered-blog-that-runs-itself-339421fbd5d1" target="_blank">How I Built an AI-Powered Blog That Runs Itself</a>
 - 🖱️ <a href="https://medium.com/gitconnected/optimize-your-go-code-using-singleflight-3f11a808324" target="_blank">Optimize Go Code using Singleflight</a>
 - 🤖 <a href="https://medium.com/free-code-camp/how-to-build-a-bot-to-automate-your-mindless-tasks-using-python-and-google-bigquery-a34faf7fb74" target="_blank">How to Build a Bot to Automate Tasks using Python</a>
 - 📈 <a href="https://medium.com/free-code-camp/how-to-make-your-own-sentiment-analyzer-using-python-and-googles-natural-language-api-9e91e1c493e" target="_blank">How to Make your own Sentiment Analyzer</a>